yutingkevinlai/velodyne_slam/README.md

 roslaunch loam_velodyne loam_velodyne.launch
 ```

+Remember to check the velodyne configuration to modify the parameters in loam_velodyne.launch

 * Play the velodyne rosbag data in the second terminal (Note the published name of the point cloud should be consistent with the subscription).
 ```
 rosbag play ~/Downloads/velodyne.bag